babylonlabs-io/rollup-bsn-contracts/SPEC.md

         block_hash: Binary,
         /// Finality signature on (height || block_hash) signed by finality provider
         signature: Binary,
     },
-    /// Slashing message.
-    ///
-    /// This message slashes a finality provider for misbehavior.
-    /// The caller must provide evidence of the misbehavior in the form of an Evidence struct.
-    /// If the evidence is valid, the finality contract will send the evidence to the Babylon
-    /// Genesis chain for actual slashing.
-    Slashing {
-        sender: Addr,
-        evidence: Evidence,
-    },

     /// Set enabled status of the finality contract.